pobfdm/logout-fml/README.txt

 	make uninstall

+Notes:

 Customize the commands:
 If you want customize the commands you can edit ~/.config/logout/settings.ini

 Windows users:
 Windows users can find the executable in the folder win32/bin/logout.exe

+Shutdown and reboot on Unix with sudo widtout password:
+You can add add your user to adm group and then add these lines to your /etc/sudoers :
+	%adm	ALL= NOPASSWD: /sbin/halt
+	%adm	ALL= NOPASSWD: /sbin/reboot